-Virginia snaps losing skid, sends out its seniors with a win over Miami
+Virginia snaps three-game skid, sends out seniors with win over Miami

-The No. 21 Cavaliers checked all those boxes with a 62-51 triumph, getting a game-high 18 points from Sam Hauser, one of four seniors recognized before tip-off, and limiting the severely shorthanded Hurricanes to 21 points and 29.6 percent shooting in the second half.
+The No. 21 Cavaliers checked all of those boxes with a 62-51 victory, getting a game-high 18 points from Sam Hauser, who was one of four seniors recognized before tip-off, and limiting the severely shorthanded Hurricanes to 21 points and 29.6 percent shooting in the second half.

 “Your defense has to hold you in there,” Virginia Coach Tony Bennett said.
 “Offense can kind of come and go, and it was more about, ‘Are we getting quality looks?’
-And that’s all you can ask for, quality looks inside, outside, and are you making them earn their looks, and I thought again to start the second half we did that.”
+And that’s all you can ask for — quality looks inside, outside, and are you making them earn their looks, and I thought again to start the second half we did that.”

 The win in the penultimate game of the regular season secured a double bye in the ACC tournament and keeps Virginia (16-6, 12-4) mathematically alive for the top seed.
 The second-place Cavaliers, however, would need front-running Florida State to lose out to two teams with a combined eight conference victories.

-The more pressing concern apart from ensuring positive memories for Hauser, Jay Huff, Tomas Woldentensae and walk-on Austin Katstra in their final home game was recapturing the confidence that comes from winning, which the Cavaliers had done since Feb.
+The more pressing concern — apart from ensuring positive memories for Hauser, Jay Huff, Tomas Woldetensae and walk-on Austin Katstra in their final home game — was recapturing the confidence that comes from winning, which the Cavaliers had not done since Feb.
 13.

-Virginia used a late first-half flurry and another midway through the second half to gain separation to beat Miami for the fourth straight time.
-In each of those games, the Cavaliers have not permitted the Hurricanes (7-16, 3-15) to score more than 54 points.
+Virginia used a flurry late in the first half and another midway through the second to gain separation and beat Miami for the fourth straight time.
+In each of those games, the Cavaliers have not permitted the Hurricanes (7-16, 3-15) to score more than 51 points.

-The Cavaliers forced 11 turnovers that led to 13 points and owned a 20-2 advantage in bench points, which was to be expected considering Miami had just six scholarship players available because of what Hurricanes Coach Jim Larranaga has called catastrophic injuries.
+The Cavaliers forced 11 turnovers that led to 13 points and owned a 20-2 advantage in bench points, which was to be expected considering Miami had just six scholarship players available because of what Hurricanes Coach Jim Larrañaga has called catastrophic injuries.

 Most notably Miami has been without dynamic senior point guard Chris Lykes, the former Gonzaga (D.C.) star, who has missed all but two games while nursing an ankle ailment.
 The Hurricanes, losers of six in a row, have been without four primary players for virtually the entire season.